From SELinux Wiki

 Example semanage.config file contents are:

 Each line of the file contains the full path of a file or directory.
-The only different entry is one that starts with a tilde (~) as that signifies that the entries will be expanded to logged in users home directories (e.g. ~/public_html would cause the daemon to listen for changes to public_html in all logged on users home directories).
+Entries that start with a tilde (~) will be expanded to watch for files in users home directories (e.g. ~/public_html would cause the daemon to listen for changes to public_html in all logged on users home directories).

 Example restorecond.conf file contents are: